flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 image('xmb/store.jpg', "(ref:psscaption)", float=TRUE)
 ```

-Another thing that followed after the debut Playstation Network was the **Playstation Store**.
+Another thing that followed after the debut PlayStation Network was the **PlayStation Store**.
 As the name indicates, it's an online store that allows users to acquire games digitally and download them onto their Memory Stick.

 I suppose this was a great relief for small game studios, as physical distribution always implied a significant cost, which would eventually [impact](`r ref("nintendo-64#games")`) the price of the game.
-Strangely enough, a later model of the PSP called 'PSP Go' enforced this move away from physical media – by removing the UMD reader, it could only play games acquired from the Playstation Store.
+Strangely enough, a later model of the PSP called 'PSP Go' enforced this move away from physical media – by removing the UMD reader, it could only play games acquired from the PlayStation Store.

 Later on, the game catalogue drastically expanded with the arrival of **[PS1 games](`r ref("playstation#games")`)**.
 These were downloaded to the Memory Card and played like any other digital game.
 PS1 binaries on the PSP worked with the use of **software emulation**; Sony embedded an in-house emulator in the system to make all this work seamlessly.